-- All students will create a digital portfolio.
-Students may select the platform they would like to use for their efolio.
+- All students will create a portfolio.
+Students may select the platform they would like to use if creating an e-folio.
 Examples will be provided by the coach and posted in the Google Classroom. - 2.
 Classwork and the student's independent work/research will be included. - 3.
 Required paperwork and documents (annotated bibliographies, mentor contract, mentor interview, mentor bio, mentor picture, and all mentor evaluations) will be included. - 4.
-Learning Log showing dates, times, and what student did when working on the project will be included. - 5.
-Monthly personal reflections will be included. - 6.
-Clear evidence of progress on 21st Century skills and the project will be included.
+Time logs - a.
+Time logs are meant to document the time students spent on their learning journey. - i.
+Include dates and times of each student meeting with the mentor along with a mentor signature - ii.
+Include dates and times of each interview - iii.
+Include dates and times when the product is worked on - iv.
+Include dates and times spent at the internship or job shadowing with the signature of the person the student worked with that day - 5.
+Learning journals will include a detailed explanation of what the student did during each time logged (see above). - 6.
+Monthly personal reflections will be included. - 7.
+Clear evidence of progress on employability skills and the project will be included.